Arambagh Municipality: Geography

 Arambagh Municipality covers an area of 117.20 sq km and has a total population of 66,175 (2011).

 Healthcare

 Arambagh Subdivisonal Hospital, with 250 beds, is located in the Arambagh Municipality area.

 Current members

 Arambagh Municipality has a total of 19 members or councillors, who are directly elected after a term of 5 years.
 The council is led by the Chairperson.
 The latest elections were held on 12 February 2022.
-The current chairperson of Arambagh Municipality is Krishna Chakraborty of the Trinamool Congress.
-The current deputy mayor is Anita Mondal of the Trinamool Congress.
+The current chairperson of Arambagh Municipality is Samir Bhandari of the Trinamool Congress.
+The current deputy chairperson is Mamata Mukherjee of the Trinamool Congress.